Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_directory.md

 title: "UCONF parameters"
 linkTitle: "UCONF parameters"
 weight: 260
---- You can download this page as a PDF here.
+---You can download this page as a PDF here.

 ****Viewing the table****